zfadhli/ttlive-manager/README.md

 ✅ Download multiple TikTok livestreams at once
 ✅ Start/stop any download individually anytime
-✅ Random delay between 30-45 seconds between downloads to prevent IP bans
+✅ Delay - no delay for single downloads, random 30-45s delays for batch downloads
 ✅ Load users from a custom list file
 ✅ Select specific users or start all at once
+✅ Customize command prefix and output path
 ✅ Real-time status monitoring
 ✅ Interactive CLI with `@clack/prompts`

 ## Setup